-The purpose of the LQCD computing program is to provide the USQCD user community with the mid-scale computing resources required to meet the computational needs of the lattice quantum chromodynamics (QCD) research program for fiscal years 2020-2024.
-LQCD will purchase computing cycles on mid-scale computing systems and data storage capacity on institutional disk and tape drives located at Brookhaven National Laboratory (BNL) and Fermi National Accelerator Laboratory (FNAL).
+The purpose of the LQCD computing program is to provide the USQCD user community with the mid-scale computing resources required to meet the computational needs of the lattice quantum chromodynamics (QCD) research program for FY2020-2024.
+LQCD will purchase computing cycles on mid-scale computing systems and data storage capacity on institutional disk and tape drives located at BNL and FNAL.